 The defining feature of a conservatory paints this option as a bit of an add-on as opposed to integral part of the building.
 A conservatory should have a lockable door to the main house and not share heating and plumbing services.
 But most conservatory specialists are happy to build conservatory-style extensions that flow with the main house and which have connected services that can support a kitchen, and certainly a comfortable living, dining or office area.

 A successful addition can dramatically improve your lifestyle – and the value of your home.
 Whether you’re based in the town or country, there’s a solution to suit every property.
 Here wall-to-wall modern glazing at the back of this rear extension completely opens up the kitchen-diner-living room to the garden.
-Continuous stone flooring inside and out and the link the interior to the outside space.
+Continuous stone flooring inside and out link the interior to the outside space.
 Adding a conservatory or orangery to the back of a period property may require planning permission.

 While the range of conservatory styles – from Victorian glasshouses and Edwardian pavilions to minimalist boxes – has never been wider Mark Jones, of Town and Country, specialist in bespoke designs, says the market is dominated by two distinct looks.
 ‘On the one hand we still have lots of requests for traditional Victorian conservatories which look wonderful in a range of settings.
 On the other side, we are increasingly being asked to design a more hybrid, orangery-style structures.
 Typically these have solid timber or masonry walls with semi glazed roofs and tall windows or folding doors opening on to gardens or patios.’

 According to the Chartered Institute of Surveyors, a conservatory can add at least 5 per cent in value to your property but only, says architect Jeremy Preston-Jones of Malbrook Conservatories, if the scale and quality of the glasshouse matches your existing house.
 ‘I’d say that most of our customers spend between five to ten percent of the property value on their conservatories.
-So, if a house is worth £700,000 a budget of £70,000 is realistic.’
+So, if a house is worth $900,000 a budget of £90,000 is realistic.’